Mahmud0808/Iconify/README.md

 All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
 Please use GitHub to its fullest; contribute Pull Requests, contribute tutorials or other content - whatever you have to offer, we can use it!

 ## Disclaimer

+- Some roms might not be fully compatible with Iconify

 - I won't be responsible if anything happens to your device.